 Advisors: Dr. Marc A. Hight firstname.lastname@example.org | Dr. Kevin M. Dunn email@example.com

 Clay Target Club

-The Hampden-Sydney Golf Club is one of the most active sports clubs on campus.
-It has a spot for every level of play, from traveling to competitive tournaments across Virginia, in the NCCGA, playing 9 holes with your fellow Hampden-Sydney brothers, as well as having a few in house mini tournaments each semester.
-We have full time access to Longwood Golf Course and have great H-SC Club golf Team accessories.
+One of the most active sports clubs on campus, the H-SC Golf Club has a spot for every level of play, from competitive tournaments across Virginia, playing 9 holes with Hampden-Sydney brothers, to having a few in house mini tournaments each semester.
+We have access to The Manor Course and have great H-SC Club Golf Team accessories.

 The Hampden-Sydney Lacrosse Club provides an opportunity for students to play the game of lacrosse on a non-varsity level.
-The club plays Virginia college club teams in a friendly but competitive nature providing a low-pressure atmosphere to play lacrosse that encourages good sportsmanship and enjoyable recreation.
+The club plays other Virginia college club teams in a friendly but competitive nature, providing a low-pressure atmosphere to play lacrosse that encourages good sportsmanship and enjoyable recreation.
 Practices are held twice a week and are open to all experience levels.
 The H-SC Lacrosse Club participates in the National Collegiate Lacrosse League (NCLL), which consists of 10 games every spring against teams such as UVA, Longwood, and Lynchburg.
-National Website: http://www.ncllax.com

 The Hampden- Sydney Rugby Club was created to promote self-discipline, teamwork, competition, and athletics.
-Anyone interested in teaching, coaching, or has a desire to enjoy the sport is invited and encouraged to attend a practice or a meeting.
+Anyone interested in teaching, coaching, or playing the sport is invited and encouraged to attend a practice or a meeting.